 January 21: Car Crashes into Distrikt Nightclub

-On the evening of January 21st shortly before 6pm, an out of control car jumped the curb, narrowly missed pedestrians and other motorists and slammed straight into the front doors of Distrikt Nightclub.
+On the evening of January 21st shortly before 6pm, an out of control car jumped the curb, narrowly missed pedestrians and other motorists and slammed straight into the front doors of Distrikt.
 Surveillance video was released to the media showing the car crash through the doors and come to a stop at the top of the club’s stairs.
 The 63-year-old driver was taken to hospital for evaluation.
 Thankfully, no one else was injured.

 January 22 to 24: YYJ Rocktographers Showcase moves to Fort Tectoria